Jay Fisher - World Class Knifemaker

 My number one complaint is that the client has stored his knife in the sheath, or forgotten that he's left it in the sheath (sometimes for months or years) and that there are little spots of rust starting to form.
 I can't say this enough: don't store knives in sheaths!
 Incidentally, what do you think would happen if you stored a blued firearm in its leather holster for years, and never looked at it?
 Sure, you want to keep it with the sheath, and carry it in the sheath, but long term storage in the knife sheath is probably the most destructive thing you can do to your fine custom knife.

 Please remember that stainless tool steels can corrode.
-These are not low carbon steels or completely rust-free austenitic steels used in mass-produced kitchen knives; these are fine, high carbon, martensitic stainless tool steels, and as such, are more resistant to corrosion than non-stainless, but can still corrode because of the high carbon content.
+These are not low carbon steels used in mass-produced and mass-manufactured kitchen knives, and they are not completely rust-free austenitic steels used in flatware; these are fine, high carbon, high alloy martensitic stainless tool steels, and as such, are more resistant to corrosion than non-stainless, but can still corrode because of the high carbon content.
 I have posted this on my care sheet that I give out with every knife (and has been available on this website since the beginning in standard and military form).

 It makes no difference whether the sheath is leather or kydex and aluminum, whether the air is as humid as Florida or as dry as Nevada.
-The knife blade needs to breathe and stay dry.
-When humidity and temperature changes in the normal course of the day or seasons, condensation can form on any steel.
+The knife blade needs to breathe (have access to dry air) and stay dry.
+When humidity and temperature changes in the normal course of the day or seasons, condensation can form on any steel and in any sheath.
 If the steel is allowed access to free air, it can stay relatively dry, and corrosion can not gain a foothold.
 But if the knife is stored in the sheath, and even atmospheric moisture is allowed to stay against the blade, the blade will start to rust.

 On a mirror polished blade, this can be ruinous, and if the knife has been custom etched, the only recourse is to grind off all the etching and corrosion, regrind and refinish the blade (including polish) and re-etch, which is very expensive and time consuming and may not even be possible.
 Even if the knife is coated heavily with wax, long-term storage in the sheath will encourage corrosion.
 Please don't do it!
 Please read the related topic on my FAQ page.